 Why Am I Sharing This?

-I wrote a paper for myself to assess my thoughts on the subject.
+I wrote a paper on my research.

 The Strategic Irrationality of Catastrophically Disabling the U.S. Economy